drewfish/arduino-TrimWright/README.md

 ```

 Each state is a member function with the above signature.
-The meaning of `DispatchOutcome` is best ignored by using one of the `TW_` macros mentioned below.
+The meaning of `DispatchOutcome` is best ignored by using one of the `TW_` macros mentioned above.

 #### method init()